AlexanderKaluzhny/django-react/docs/VITE_BUILD_INSTRUCTIONS.md

 # Vite Build Instructions

 This document provides detailed instructions for building the frontend using Vite.
+Compiled by Claude Code.

 ## Prerequisites